RedisLabs/redislabs-docs/content/rs/concepts/memory-performance/_index.md

 Append-only files (AoF) keep a record of data changes and writes each change to the end of a file, allowing you to recover the dataset by replaying the writes in the append-only log.

-Snapshots capture all the data as it exists in one moment in time and writes it to disk, allowing you to recover the entire data set as it existed at that moment in time.
+Snapshots capture all the data as it exists in one moment in time and writes it to disk, allowing you to recover the entire dataset as it existed at that moment in time.

 For more info on data persistence see [Database persistence with Redis Enterprise Software]({{<relref "/rs/concepts/memory-performance/persistence.md">}}) or [Durable Redis](https://redis.com/redis-enterprise/technology/durable-redis/).

 ## Redis on Flash (RoF)

 By default, Redis Enterprise Software stores your data entirely in [RAM](https://en.wikipedia.org/wiki/Random-access_memory) for improved performance.
 The [Redis on Flash]({{<relref "/rs/concepts/memory-performance/redis-flash.md">}}) feature enables your data to span both RAM and [SSD](https://en.wikipedia.org/wiki/Solid-state_drive) storage ([flash memory](https://en.wikipedia.org/wiki/Flash_memory)).
 Keys are always stored in RAM, but Redis on Flash manages the location of their values.
 Frequently used (hot) values are stored on RAM, but infrequently used (warm) values are moved to flash memory.
-This saves on expensive RAM space, which give you comparable performance at a lower cost for large data sets.
+This saves on expensive RAM space, which give you comparable performance at a lower cost for large datasets.

 For more info, see [Redis on Flash]({{<relref "/rs/concepts/memory-performance/redis-flash.md">}}).

 ## Shard placement

-The location of the primary and replica shards on the cluster nodes can impact your database performance. primary shards and their corresponding replica shards are always placed on separate nodes for data resiliency.
+The location of the primary and replica shards on the cluster nodes can impact your database performance.
+Primary shards and their corresponding replica shards are always placed on separate nodes for data resiliency.
 The shard placement policy helps to maintain optimal performance and resiliency.

 Redis Enterprise Software has two shard placement policies available: